 In a world that I’m in, once given a piece of cloth, I presume it’s to cover the head.
 I was completely wrong, as I was supposed to cover my pants!
 The Rastas decided to tell me that as I was leaving.

-It is about 4 hours drive from Ethiopia.
+It is about 4 hours drive from Addis Ababa.
 I highly recommend leaving as early as possible so you can get back to Addis Ababa before it gets dark since there won’t be any street lights and of course the non stop heavy rain just makes it so dangerous to be driving in the dark.

 4. Celebrated the New Year 2009 in 2016!
 I had not known that Ethiopia have their own calendar!
 They’re 7 years behind the Gregorian calendar.
 Do you wish to go back in time and be young!?
 Fly away to Ethiopia!